nathanlane/nathanlane.github.io/src/content/post/astro-best-practices-for-beginners.md

 ---
-title: "Astro Best Practices for Static Sites"
+title: Astro Best Practices for Static Sites
+description: >-
-description: "Essential best practices and conventions for building performant static sites with Astro.
-A guide for newcomers to the framework."
+  Essential best practices and conventions for building performant static sites with Astro.
+A guide for newcomers to the framework.
-publishDate: "2024-07-04"
+publishDate: '2024-07-04'
-tags: ["astro", "web development", "static sites", "best practices", "tutorial"]
+tags:
+  - astro
+  - web development
+  - static sites
+  - best practices
+  - tutorial
 ---

 Building static sites with Astro?
 Here's a comprehensive list of best practices and conventions that will help you create fast, maintainable, and scalable projects.